Plumsail/forms-docs/Public/how-to/item.rst

-Create an item in SharePoint List
+Create an item in SharePoint list
 ==================================================

 .. contents:: Contents: